Yaandle/streamlitdeploy/README.md

-This app was made to help test different YOLOv8 models run detection and segmentation tasks on single, multi-image and video sources.
+This app was made to help test different YOLOv8 models to run detection and segmentation tasks on single, multi-image and video sources.

-To find the models and datasets we use, visit: https://streamlitultralytics-6mwxw6m26q-as.a.run.app/Technology

 Multi-Feature Inference Testing:
 Select a model or upload your own, select a task then either upload an image, multiply images or a video.